The Call to be an Extraordinary Minister of Holy Communion

 …I see a person take a drink from the cup and then allow the Precious Blood to flow back into the cup?

-If the Blood of Christ becomes contaminated in any way please cover the cup with the purificator and go to the credence table and wait.
-Give the cup to the Deacon or Priest as they return to the credence table, explaining that it is contaminated.
+If the Blood of Christ becomes contaminated in any way please cover the cup with the purificator and wait until all ministers come forward after distribution.
+Give the cup to the sacristan and explain that it is contaminated.

 …I see I am running out of Hosts?